technicalguru/php-database/README.md

 However, some limitations exist:

-' Query API supports basic use cases so far (searching objects with basic restrictions).
+* Query API supports basic use cases so far (searching objects with basic restrictions).
 * Only MySQL / MariaDB SQL dialect is produced (but can be extended to other dialects easily when you stick to the API).
-* GROUP BY clauses are not implemented yet
-* Multiple projections are not yet supported (such as `SELECT MAX(name), MIN(name) FROM #__users`) - will be extended.
 * A few of the limitations may be ovecome by using the `SqlExpression` and `SqlProjection` classes:

 ```